 The patient report an abrupt ending to the dissociative sensations as the treatment comes to an end.
 It’s common to feel groggy afterward.
 All side effects should dissipate within 3 hours after an infusion.
 Let your doctor know if anything persists into the next day.

 Most patients begin feeling better within two treatment sessions, with some reporting immediate results.
 Typically ketamine depression treatments happen a total of 6 times within a 12-day period.
 A single treatment session typically takes an hour, with a half an hour or so afterward ford observation to make sure the patient is feeling well enough to go home.

 Ketamine treatments have been gaining popularity because they work effectively and quickly.
 The results are minor, although more research and testing are still underway.
 Undergoing ketamine treatments is a relaxing process that can give much-needed relief to people with mental disorders.
-If you want to learn more contact us today.
+If you want to learn more about ketamine infusion for depression, contact us today.